My wife and I have been full-time expats living in northern Belize, maybe the least-known part of this country, for eight years.

 Crazy, right?
 Maybe somebody was trying to tell us something…

-These kinds of stories might deter you.
-But don’t let them.
+These kinds of stories could deter you, but don’t let them.
 We like to tell them to make the point.
 A move like this probably will not go without complications or challenges.
 You need to be prepared to keep pushing ahead.

 It was our kids who focused our attention on Belize after our cruise visit, but we made our decision to move here based on a short list of the criteria most important to us.